microbus-io/fabric/docs/first-service.md

 ## Step 4: Implementation

-We'll implement the logic of the game in the `Play` method which represents the `GET /play` request.
+We'll implement the game logic in the `Play` method which handles the `GET /play` request.
 This endpoint accepts two optional query arguments.
 The first, `game`, identifies the game.
 If it is not present, a new game is created.
 Add the following code to `Play`.

 ```go
 gameID := r.URL.Query().Get("game")